Last updated on March 20th, 2019 at 03:43 pm

-But it can be difficult to know how to plan your trip since even in these smaller regions the wineries are spread out in different locations so it’s best to look at a map and maybe plan on visiting four wineries in a day and explore that area.
+But it can be difficult to know how to plan your trip since even in these smaller regions the wineries are spread out in different locations, so it’s best to look at a map and maybe plan on visiting four wineries in a day and explore that area.

 If you are coming to Sonoma County, Catherine recommends that you break up your visit this way (she was born in Santa Rosa and has watched the wine scene play out over the last 30 years) —

-1. Russian River Region.
+1. Russian River Region

-This is the area off of River Road, California starting with Korbel Champagne Cellars then drive east to Westside Road and visit the wineries on Westside Road to lower Dry Creek Road ending in Healdsburg.
-Favorite winery along this route: Korbel if you are new to the area.
-Their excellent guided tour explains the rich history of this region.
+This region is the area off of River Road, California starting with Korbel Champagne Cellars then drive east to Westside Road and visit the wineries on Westside Road to lower Dry Creek Road ending in Healdsburg.
+Healdsburg has a lovely downtown square with grass and benches for picnicking and some fine dining expereinces.

-2. The Lake Sonoma Region.
+2. The Lake Sonoma Region

 Favorite winery on this route: A. Rafanelli Winery (you have to call and make an appointment, but well worth it!).
-Pack for a picnic as so many wineries along this route offer great outdoor eating areas, or you can wait and picnic at the grounds on Lake Sonoma and stop at the salmon fish hatchery.
+Pack for a picnic as so many wineries along this route offers great outdoor eating areas, or you can wait and picnic at the grounds on Lake Sonoma and stop at the salmon fish hatchery.

 3. The Knights Valley / Alexander Valley Region

 This route is on the highway between Santa Rosa and Sonoma known as highway 12.
-This can be a dangerous two-lane road.
-Accidents that happen here don’t turn out well.
+This route can be a dangerous two-lane road.
+Accidents that happen here don’t bode well.
 But it’s worth a trip to see this area known to locals as “The Valley of the Moon.”
-Glen Ellen Village Market & Deli is worth the stop along the route.
-Ledson Winery & Vineyards is worth the stop just to see the site, but a favorite winery along this route would have to be St. Francis Winery.
-End in Somoma and take in the park and the Sonoma Cheese Factory.
+Glen Ellen Village Market & Deli is worth the stop along the route for deli items to take to wineries or any of the state parks for a picnic.

 Note: There is no way to travel the entire Sonoma County wine region in one day.
 If you want to do that–stay a week.
-You’ll be lucky to get through part of a wine region in a day.
+You’ll be lucky to get through part of one wine region in a day.

-Other California Wine Country places to visit in Sonoma County?
+Other California Wine Country places to visit in Sonoma County

 • McDonald Avenue Santa Rosa.
 Be sure to take a photo of Hitchcock’s movie “Shadow of a Doubt” house at 904 McDonald Avenue, “Scream” movie location 824 McDonald Avenue, Disney’s “Pollyanna” house at 1015 McDonald Avenue.
 If you happen to be in Sonoma County over Halloween, take in McDonald Avenue after dark to witness the mini Halloween mardi-gras, with people walking the streets in costume, unofficial marching bands, and the incredible Halloween-decorated houses lining the street.

 • Gravity Hill.
 Located at the top of Lichau Road in Rohnert Park.
 If you can find it, it’s worth the illusion.

 • Lake Sonoma.
 Locals know how to get to the water for a nice swim by way of Dry Creek Valley Road.
 Ask.
 If you visit the large park side of the lake where the main boat launch is located instead, there’s an interesting salmon fish hatchery that all kids love–they can even feed the fish.

 – Jack London